euyogi/Notebook-CompetitiveProgramming/README.md

  *  If want the cut edges do a dfs, after, for every visited
  *  node if it has edge to v but this is not visited then it
  *  was a cut.
  *
+ *  If want all the paths from source to sink, make a bfs,
+ *  only traverse if there is a path from u to v and w is 0.
+ *  When getting the path set each w in the path to 1.
+ *
  *  Time complexity: O(EV^2) but there is cases
  *                   where it's better.